jsferrer1/corda-docker/README.md

-# Corda on Docker is not avaliable from main Corda repo.
+# Corda on Docker is now avaliable from main Corda repo.
 Please take a look at: https://github.com/corda/corda/tree/master/docker

 **Old documentation:**